-Finally, course credit may be allowed, in the sole discretion of the Program Director for one course of up to three credits taken at another law school.
-In the event the Program Director allows such course credit, only the credit hours earned for that course will be applied to determining overall eligibility for the certificate; the grade earned in the course will not be used to determine the student’s grade point average in certificate courses.
+Finally, course credit may be allowed, in the sole discretion of the Certificate Director for one course of up to three credits taken at another law school.
+In the event the Certificate Director allows such course credit, only the credit hours earned for that course will be applied to determining overall eligibility for the certificate; the grade earned in the course will not be used to determine the student’s grade point average in certificate courses.
 Nevertheless, the grade may factor into whether the credits will be counted.

 B. Paper Requirement

 To obtain the certificate, a student must complete one substantial research paper satisfying the following criteria:

 - The paper must concern a topic relating directly to intellectual property law.